ameyb22/tensorflow-apple-silicon/README.md

 *This repo is to setup Tensorflow environment on Apple Silicon Mac without any hassle.*

-**Just clone the repository and execute the shell script:**
+**Just clone the repository and execute [script.sh](https://github.com/ameyb22/tensorflow-apple-silicon/blob/main/script.sh) if homebrew and miniforge is already installed:**

     sh ~/script.sh

-execute [script.sh](https://github.com/ameyb22/tensorflow-apple-silicon/blob/main/script.sh) if homebrew and miniforge is already installed on the system.

 ***What the shell script do?***